bahnseo/bahnseo.github.io/Keyrium_PrivacyPolicy_v1.0.md

 6. **Accessibility Service (Optional)**:
    - **Purpose**: Only when the user enables it in Accessibility settings, the App performs two system actions: (1) turning the screen off on a home-screen double-tap (biometric unlock preserved), and (2) opening the notification shade from the status bar.
    - **Storage & Transmission**: Screen content is never read, and no data is collected, stored, or transmitted.
+7. **User-Selected Files and Diagnostic Logs (Optional)**:
+   - **Purpose**: Uses the wallpaper image, custom font / typing-sound / icon files and home-screen backup file (`.json`) that you choose yourself, and, if you turn diagnostic logging on in Settings, records logs for troubleshooting in app-private storage.
+   - **Storage & Transmission**: All of it stays on your device and is never sent automatically.
+It reaches the developer only if you tap **Send Log to Developer** in Settings and choose an email or sharing app yourself.
+8. **Voice Search and External App Integration (Optional)**:
+   - **Purpose**: The microphone key launches a voice recognition app already installed on your device and receives the recognized text.
+The `g`, `y` and `naver` search commands pass the text you typed to the search app or browser, and the `c`, `m`, `al` and `t` commands open the phone, messaging and clock apps.
+   - **Storage & Transmission**: The App does not request the microphone permission and does not record or store audio.
+Voice processing and searches are performed by the external app you choose under that app's own privacy policy, and only when you run a command.

 ---